zhwang2001/Recurrent-Neural-Network-Trading-Bot/Readme.md

  - Other datasets are available to play around with

 ##Requirements
+ - Must sign up for an IBKR pro account with options trading enabled
  - Only functional with nvidia cuda gpus.
 Will not work on cpus
  - when running main.py or RNN_regression_time_series.py make sure your current directory is in the folder PlexisBot ex.
 C://Users/charl/Recurrent-Neural-Network-Trading-Bot/PlexisBot